-F16.1 Employees will observe public holidays in accordance with the National Employment Standards and section 115 of the FW Act.

-F16.2 If under a State or Territory law, a day or part-day is substituted for one of the public holidays, then the substituted day or part-day is the public holiday.

-F16.3 Consistent with the FW Act an employee has the right to be absent from their employment on a day or part-day that is a public holiday in the place where the employee is based for work purposes.

-F16.4 A supervisor may, at the request of a potentially affected employee or group of employees, agree to substitute another day for any designated public holiday.
-An employee who works away from their normal work location on a local public holiday and does not observe that holiday is to substitute another day for the local public holiday.
-Where Christmas Day, Boxing Day and/or New Year's Day falls on a weekend and the relevant State or Territory has not determined substitution arrangements, the

-Director-General may determine that affected employees will observe an alternative day as a public holiday.

-F16.5 If under a State or Territory law every Sunday is declared or prescribed by or under that law to be a public holiday, Sunday is only a public holiday for the purposes of paragraphs F16.1, F16.2 and F16.3 of this Determination and for the purposes of the FW Act.

-F16.6 For all other purposes of this Determination, including in relation to the rates of pay for performance of duties on a Sunday, Sunday is only a public holiday if it is also a public holiday in accordance with F16.1.

-F16.7 Subject to paragraphs F16.8 and F16.9, if a public holiday is to be observed on an alternative day, duty performed on:

-- a. the alternative day is to be paid at the public holiday rate; and - b. the public holiday is to be paid at the non-holiday weekday or weekend rate, as applicable.

-F16.8 An employee who performs duty on 25 December is to be paid at the public holiday rate regardless of any substitution arrangements.

-F16.9 An employee who performs duty on 25 December and a day substituted for a public holiday occurring on 25 December is to be paid at the public holiday rate on both days.
+- F16.1 Employees will observe public holidays in accordance with the National Employment Standards and section 115 of the FW Act. - F16.2 If under a State or Territory law, a day or part-day is substituted for one of the public holidays, then the substituted day or part-day is the public holiday. - F16.3 Consistent with the FW Act an employee has the right to be absent from their employment on a day or part-day that is a public holiday in the place where the employee is based for work purposes. - F16.4 A supervisor may, at the request of an employee, agree to substitute another day for any designated public holiday.
+Where Christmas Day, Boxing Day and/or New Year's Day falls on a weekend and the relevant State or Territory has not determined substitution arrangements, the Director-General may determine that affected employees will observe an alternative day as a public holiday. - F16.5 If under a State or Territory law every Sunday is declared or prescribed by or under that law to be a public holiday, Sunday is only a public holiday for the purposes of paragraphs F16.1, F16.2 and F16.3 of this Determination and for the purposes of the FW Act. - F16.6 For all other purposes of this Determination, including in relation to the rates of pay for performance of duties on a Sunday, Sunday is only a public holiday if it is also a public holiday in accordance with F16.1. - F16.7 Subject to paragraphs F16.8 and F16.9, if a public holiday is to be observed on an alternative day, duty performed on: - a. the alternative day is to be paid at the public holiday rate, and - b. the public holiday is to be paid at the non-holiday weekday or weekend rate, as applicable. - F16.8 An employee who performs duty on 25 December is to be paid at the public holiday rate regardless of any substitution arrangements. - F16.9 An employee who performs duty on 25 December and a day substituted for a public holiday occurring on 25 December is to be paid at the public holiday rate on both days.